Māori Australians: Music and performing arts

 Between the 1950s and 1980s, several Māori showbands emigrated to Australia to exploit opportunities in the music entertainment industry and to escape perceived racism at New Zealand music venues.
 Some notable showbands have included Gugi and Nuki Waaka's Maori Volcanics Showband, Prince Tui Teka's The Maori Troubadours, the Māori Hi-Five, the Quin Tikis, Māori Kavaliers, the Māori Castaways, and the Young Polynesians.
 The showband era began waning during the late 1970s, leading many musicians to continue their careers as soloists or smaller cabaret groups that played in north Queensland, Sydney, and the Gold Coast.
 While some returned to New Zealand, other showband families stayed in Australia.

 One notable musician was the Young Polynesian Darren Rehu, who played kapa haka and featured as a child star on QTQ-9's Happy Go 'Round show.
 Darren later played on the Auckland music circuit with popular jazz/funk band 358s.
 He also played backing for the state productions of Jesus Christ Superstar and The Lion King musical in Australia.
 Rehu subsequently migrated to the United Kingdom in 2005, joining the Māori diaspora there.

 Sydney was also home to two kapa haka (traditional Māori performance arts) groups Te Huinga Waka and Tupuranga.
 Te Huinga Waka has competed in New Zealand kapa haka competitions since 1988.

+Marae

+Following about 40 years of dialogue between Māori and Aboriginal Australian elders, the two parties mutually agreed to build a marae in Sydney.

+In 2022, the Sydney Marae Alliance (SMA) received approval to occupy land on the Hyland Road Reserve in Western Sydney.
+In June 2024, the SMA received consent from the New South Wales Planning and Development Department and the Cumberland City Council to build a marae on the 15-hectare block.
+The building is expected to be built in three phases.
+The first consists of the construction of three buildings at a cost of A$8 million while the second and third phases will consist of the design, carvings, horticulture, planting and the pathways.
+By early September 2025, the Sydney Marae Alliance had raised NZ$5.3 million through fundraising events.
+The SMA also received a A$1 million contribution from the Australian Government.